srees1988/srees1988.github.io/_posts/2025-02-10-ci-cd-pipelines.md

 schema_keywords: ["Machine Learning", "CI/CD", "Marketing Analytics", "Data Science"]
 author_bio: "Sree is a Marketing Data Scientist and writer specializing in AI, analytics, and data-driven marketing."
 author_url: "https://srees.org/about"
-author_image: "/images/sree_on_about.jpg"
+author_image: "/images/sree_on_side.jpg"
 ---
-<small>*An excerpt from an article written by Sree, published in Generative AI Journal.*
+*An excerpt from an article written by Sree, published in Generative AI Journal.*

 ![](/images/blogs/11.ci-cd-pipeline/1.ci-cd-pipeline.jpg)